-19 MARS is SCE's version of Multi-Attribute Value Function (MAVF).
+17 MARS is SCE's version of Multi-Attribute Value Function (MAVF).
 The MAVF was developed as part of the Safety Model Assessment (S-MAP) proceeding and is used in the utilities' 2018 Risk Assessment Mitigation Phase (RAMP) Report (I.18-11006, pp. 1-28) filings to compare risks and mitigation alternatives.
 SCE has improved its MARS framework since first developing it for the 2018 RAMP.
-SCE MARS 2.0 attributes, units, weights, ranges, and scales are shown below.
+SCE MARS 2.0 attributes, units, weights, ranges, and scales are shown below, and are further described in SCE's 2022 RAMP report See A.21-05-13, Chapter 2 - Risk Model and RSE Methodology.